Orzu Iso

-Orzu Iso (Орзу Исо, آرزو عیسی, or Orzu Isoev; born October 14, 1976, Kulab, Kulab region) is a Tajik presenter, TV and radio journalist, songwriter and blogger.
+Orzu Iso (Орзу Исо, آرزو عیسی, or Orzu Isoev; born 14 October 1976 in Kulab, Kulab region) is a Tajik presenter, TV and radio journalist, songwriter and blogger.

 Biography

-Isoev was born on October 14, 1976 in the city of Kulyab and grew up in the city of Kurgan-Tyube.
+Isoev was born on 14 October 1976 in the city of Kulyab and grew up in the city of Kurgan-Tyube.
 When he was four years old, his parents divorced.
 In 2013, he graduated from the Faculty of Journalism of the Tajik State Institute of Arts, named after Mirzo Tursunzade.

 Works

 Isoev writes poetry according to the aruz system, as well as in the form of free verse.
 Orzu began to write when he was in high school in the city of Kurgan-Tyube.
 From a poor family, he did not expect to be able to have a career in poetry and creative arts.